oktoeight-com/oktoeight-core-method/README.md

-# Oktoeight CORE Method
+# The CORE Method

 ## Introduction

-The Oktoeight CORE Method is a universal project prioritization and resource planning framework.
+The CORE Method is a universal project prioritization and resource planning framework.
 It is a minimalist philosophy for decision-making that prioritizes technical confidence, strategic outcome, and financial return.

 ## Core Philosophy